Students generally don't have much say in their education. It doesn't have to be that way.

-Student government is a classic "sandbox" for students to develop leadership skills and experience.
-Under California’s Education Code, student governments in public schools may raise money and, with oversight, decide how to spend it.
+Under California law (the Education Code), student governments in public schools may raise money and, with oversight, decide how to spend it.
 These school-based student leadership groups are often called Associated Student Body organizations, or ASBs.
 Students involved in these organizations have opportunities to develop a variety of skills, including fundraising, planning, budgeting, and communication.

 Formally, there are two types of ASBs: unorganized and organized.
-In unorganized ASBs, students don’t formally govern, especially when it comes to matters of money.
+In unorganized ASBs, students don’t actually govern, at least when it comes to matters of money.
 Students are usually involved in fundraising, but the school administration typically oversees funds.

-In rare cases, some well-funded student councils take the step of becoming organized ASBs, which are non-profit entities independent from the school.
-Subject to their by-laws, the students directly make the decisions here, including planning, fundraising, and spending.
-Adult supervision is provided through school administration, club advisor(s), and someone designated as the ASB bookkeeper who assists and co-approves decisions.
+In rare cases, it is possible and legal for well-funded student councils to take the step of becoming organized ASBs, which are non-profit entities independent from their school district.
+Subject to their by-laws, the students directly make the decisions, including planning, fundraising, and spending.
+Adult supervision is provided through school administration, club advisor(s), and someone designated as the ASB bookkeeper, who assists and co-approves decisions.

 The California State Board of Education includes a voting student member appointed by the Governor.

 At the state level, California incorporates student voice in a rare and authentic way: One seat on the State Board of Education is reserved for a student member.
-The student position was created in 1969 and in 1983 it became a full voting position, in every respect equal to the other members of the board.
-The only other states with voting student members on their state board of education are Massachusetts, Vermont, and Maryland.
-Eleven other state education boards list student advisors on their webpage.
+The student position was created in 1969.
+In 1983 it became a full voting position, in every respect equal to the other members of the board.
+Some other states include students as members of their state board of education or as advisors, as shown in the map below:

 Technology has eliminated many barriers that used to keep students out of "grown up" meetings, which has made it possible for students to organize beyond their own school community and beyond education as an issue of concern.
 For example, youth leader Greta Thunberg has inspired students spanning the globe to find their voice in advocating for changes in climate policy.